-TCV’s community programmes help people take an active role in the creation of local outdoor spaces that reflect their community’s unique needs.
+TCV works with communities to help them take an active role in the creation of local outdoor spaces that reflect their community’s unique needs.

 Their precious green spaces might be used as somewhere to grow food, as an outdoor classroom, as a haven for wildlife or simply somewhere to meet friends.

-Join in with TCV’s local conservation projects or the network of community groups supported by TCV developing these spaces at the heart of communities.
+Join in TCV’s local conservation projects, or with our network of community groups, to create and develop these spaces at the heart of communities.

 On my first ever day with TCV, I realised that I had stumbled across a group that was going to provide me with an ongoing and amazing experience each and every week.